AntonKettner/PyMMF/README.md

 - texlive/2022

 ## For PhysNet UHH Users
+Skip the installation requirements (1. in getting started) and run `bash load_modules.sh` before every session.

 for testing use graphix01 node, more info at https://wolke.physnet.uni-hamburg.de/index.php/s/6ZgJfXGixe3z4zx?dir=undefined&openfile=71977770

-Skip the installation requirements (1. in getting started) and run `bash load_modules.sh` before every session.
+for longer simulations use i.e. `qsub ss_physnet.sh` -> more info at documentation
 - `ss_physnet.sh` starts the skyrmion simulation with necessary modules (can be used for jobs; configure with your email address and log directory)
 - `cc_physnet.sh` starts the current calculation with necessary modules (can be used for jobs; configure with your email address and log directory)